BioPath: Biohazards Medical Monitoring Policy

 - Participants who will handle Risk Group 3 agents or will be present when agent(s) are in active use must submit the completed questionnaire and contact the SHCC at 352-294-5700 for a physical examination.
 Participants on a short-term visit and who will not handle agents (short-term visitors, guests, vendors or contractors) only need to submit a completed questionnaire unless upon review the SHCC determines that additional information is required.

-- Completed Questionnaires may be submitted to the SHCC by mail, confidential fax or in person to the following address:
+- Completed Questionnaires may be submitted to the SHCC by mail, in person or confidential fax to the following address: